 MEMORY VERSE: “I am leaving you with a gift - peace of mind and heart.
-And the peace I give the world cannot give.
-So don't be troubled or afraid.”
-JOHN 14:27 (NLT)
+And the peace I give is a gift the world cannot give.
+So don't be troubled or afraid."
+John 14:27 (NLT)

 Onesimus was a servant of Philemon who ran away.
 The Bible doesn’t come right out and say it, but many scholars believe Onesimus stole something from his master, Philemon.
 Onesimus ended up in Rome, the biggest city in the Roman Empire at the time, and guess who he met?
 PAUL!
 Paul told Onesimus about Jesus’s love and forgiveness of sins, and Onesimus believed!
 Paul then sent Onesimus back to Philemon, asking Philemon to welcome Onesimus back… not as a slave, but rather as a “brother in the Lord.”
 While we don’t actually know how Philemon responded to Paul’s plea on behalf of Onesimus, we do know that Paul was acting as a peacemaker between these men.
 Paul’s hope was that their saving faith in Jesus for the forgiveness of their sins would allow them to live at peace with one another, united as brothers in Christ.

 * Check out our vision for parents and how to use these activities each week.